equalitie/banjax/README.md

 Available Filters
 =================
 Currently 4 filters are implemented in Banjax.
 One can configure each filter behavior in banjax.conf.
-The configuration of each filter should start with the name of the filter followed by colon, then the configuration will stays between {} followed by semi-colon.
+The configuration of each filter is accomplished via yaml, with a "challenger" and a "regex_banner" dictionary existing in the configuration.
+The "challenges" list under "challenger" contains the challenges to be proffered to users".

 The order that each filter configuration appears in banjax.conf matters and  determine the order that banjax.conf run the filter.
 For example, there is no point to put white_lister filter at the end.